-As already seen the word "spirit" in our Common Version Bibles translates the Hebrew word ruach and the Greek word pneuma; and hence to rightly appreciate the word spirit in God's Word we must keep always in memory the meaning attached to the originals, which it translates.
-As we have seen, "spirit" primarily means wind, and secondarily was made to apply to any invisible power.
-In connection with God we saw that it signifies that he is powerful but invisible; and used in reference to God's influence and operation, it implies that they are by an invisible power.
-It is applied to mind because it is a power that is invisible, intangible; words are also invisible, yet powerful; life, although all-important and all pervading, is an invisible power or quality, like electricity: hence the word "spirit" is applied to all of these various things.
-As a result, we have the Scriptures speaking of the spirit of our minds, the invisible power of the mind; the spirit of a man, a man's mental powers and will; the spirit of life, the power of living, which actuates our bodies and all creation; the Spirit of God, the power or influence which God exerts, either upon animate or inanimate things; the spirit of wisdom, a wise mind; the spirit of love, a mind or disposition actuated by love; a spirit of evil and of malice, a mind or disposition actuated by maliciousness; the spirit of truth, the influence or power exerted by the truth; the spirit of the world, the influence or power which the world exerts.
-Likewise, heavenly beings are described as spirit beings, that is, invisible beings, possessed of power, intelligence, etc. This is applicable, not only to God, the Father, of whom our Lord Jesus said, "God is a Spirit," but it is applicable also to our Lord Jesus since his resurrection, for of him it is declared, "Now the Lord is that Spirit."
+As already seen\ the word "spirit" in our A. V. translates the Hebrew word ruach and the Greek word pneuma; hence rightly to appreciate the word spirit in God's Word we must keep always in mind the meaning attached to the originals, that it translates.
+As we have seen, spirit primarily means wind, and secondarily was made to apply to any invisible power.
+In connection with God we saw that it means that he is powerful but invisible; and used as to God's influence and operation, it implies that they are by an invisible power.
+It is applied to mind because it is an invisible, intangible power; words are also invisible, yet powerful; life, though all-important and all pervading, is an invisible power or quality, like electricity: hence the word "spirit" is applied to these various things.
+As a result, the Bible speaks of the spirit of our minds, the invisible power of the mind; the spirit of a man, a man's mental powers and will; the spirit of life, the power of living, that actuates our bodies and all creation; the Spirit of God, the power or influence that God exerts, either upon animate or inanimate things; the spirit of wisdom, a wise mind; the spirit of love, a mind or disposition actuated by love; a spirit of evil and of malice, a mind or disposition actuated by maliciousness; the spirit of truth, the influence or power exerted by the truth; the spirit of the world, the influence or power that the world exerts.
+So heavenly beings are described as spirit beings, that is, invisible beings, possessed of power, intelligence, etc. This is applicable, not only to God, the Father, of whom Jesus said, "God is a Spirit," but it is applicable also to Jesus since his resurrection, for of him it is declared, "Now the Lord is that Spirit."
 It is applied also to angels and to the Church, which is assured that in the first resurrection each overcomer shall have a spirit body.
-It is applied in the Scriptures also to Satan and his associates, spirit beings, invisible, yet powerful.
+It is applied in the Bible also to Satan and his associates, spirit beings, invisible, yet powerful.

-See page 172.
+\ See page 172.